- Take a private cruise off the coast of Marseilles

 The southeastern French region of Provence is like a postcard.
 This is the land of the Riveria, medieval villages, lavender fields, and endless olive groves and vineyards.
 But Provence is as much a way of life as it is a point on a map.
 Today you'll experience Provence's culture and rich way of life on a foodie tour of one of the most beautiful towns in all of France, Aix-en-Provence.

-Day 5: Drive from Aix to Les Baux de Provence & Saint Rémy de Provence
+Day 5: Drive to Les Baux de Provence & Saint Rémy de Provence

 Upon arrival, you'll have the day to explore on your own.
 Consider strolling around the historic streets of this well-preserved township, visiting ancient churches as well as its famous 10th-century fortified castle, Château des Baux de Provence.
 You can also experience an unforgettable treat called Les Carrières de Lumières.
 This can't-miss multimedia art show is held in a former quarry near the castle.
 Projected on its cavernous walls and expansive floors are enormous, moving images of famous painters' artworks set to music, such as Van Gogh, Gauguin, da Vinci, Chagall, and Picasso.